genesiscommunitysuccess/docs/docs/03_server/07_consolidator/01_introduction.md

 Typical use cases are:

 - Calculate real-time positions based on intra-day price changes.
-- Calculate snapshot report of number of trades per day
+- Calculate snapshot report of number of trades per day.
-- Calculate snapshot numbers for a chart
+- Calculate snapshot numbers for a chart.

 Consolidators listen to updates on an underlying database object: either a view or a table.
 When there are changes to that object, the Consolidator aggregates those changes and then outputs the aggregated data to a specified type: the output type.